nodeGame/nodegame/README.md

 ### Building from sources (Latest Version)

 Make sure you have installed [git](http://git-scm.com) and [node.js](http://nodejs.org) on your machine.
 Then you can execute the installation file `bin/install.sh`.
 Once you have downloaded the file, in GNU/Linux operating systems you can simply use: `sh install.sh`.

+To keep your development version code base up to date you can use the script in `bin/pull-all.sh`.

 ### Code contributions